Bhavana (actress): Career

 In 2010, she was seen in the Kannada film alongside Puneeth Rajkumar, Jackie, Marykkundoru Kunjaadu with Dileep, Doctor Love, Kudumbasree Travels, The Metro, Oru Marubhoomikkadha, Vishnuvardhana, Nippu, Romeo, Ozhimuri, Trivandrum Lodge, Yaare Koogadali, Topiwala and Bachchan.
 Her next films were Honey Bee and Ezhamathe Varavu, She appeared in films such as Polytechnic, Koothara, Angry Babies in Love, Hello Namasthe and Kuttikalundu Sookshikkuka, all of which were poorly received.

-She was a part of Ivide, Chowka, Honey Bee 2: Celebrations, Adventures of Omanakuttan, Vilakkumaram, Adam Joan.In 2018, she starred in Tagaru, and 99,In 2021, she appeared in a series of Kannada films, Inspector Vikram, SriKrishna@gmail.com, Govinda Govinda and Bhajarangi 2.
+She was a part of Ivide, Chowka, Honey Bee 2: Celebrations, Adventures of Omanakuttan, Vilakkumaram, Adam Joan.
+In 2018, she starred in Tagaru, and 99, In 2021, she appeared in a series of Kannada films, Inspector Vikram, SriKrishna@gmail.com, Govinda Govinda and Bhajarangi 2.

 In 2022, it was announced that Bhavana would return to Malayalam cinema with Ntikkakkakkoru Premondarnn and the film was released in 2023.

 She came back to Tamil cinema after 15 years, with the horror film The Door (2025).

-Abduction and assault
+Abduction and sexual assault

-In February 2017, she was kidnapped while returning home from a shoot and sexually assaulted by a gang of men.
-In April 2017, there were multiple reports in the media that actor Dileep had links to the main accused.
+In February 2017, she was kidnapped while returning home from a shoot and sexually assaulted by a group of men.
+In April 2017, media reports, citing statements by investigating police officials, alleged that actor Dileep had links to the main accused, Sunil N. S. (Pulsar Suni).
 In July 2017, Dileep was arrested by the investigating team, which said in its charge sheet that there was circumstantial evidence for Dileep's alleged conspiracy with the other accused men.
-Dileep was released on bail in October 2017.
-In 2022, amid further media reports alleging Dileep's attempt to intimidate an investigating officer, new charges were filed against him and five others.
+He was released on bail in October 2017.
+In 2022, the police registered an additional case against Dileep and five others, alleging attempts to intimidate an investigating officer.